itswindee/itswindee/README.md

  - 🍙 current working on: web development bootcamp
  - 🍣 interested in: full stack development, data science, & information technology
- - 🍥 currently obsessed with web development, but also have a bit of knowledge in everything else 💙
+ - 🍥 currently obsessed with web development 💙
  - 🍱 i love to learn new things and build amazing stuff ✈️
  - 💬 ask me about anything!